Gorky Park (film): Plot

 In the final scene, Renko is seen releasing the sables from Osborne's cages before leaving Stockholm.
 As the sables run off into the woods, Renko recalls Irina's promise that they will meet again one day.

 Production

 Development

 Gene Kirkwood and Howard W. ("Hawk") Koch Jr. purchased the film rights to Gorky Park in 1981 for $250,000.
+Author Martin Cruz Smith claimed he was offered the chance to adapt his own novel into a screenplay, but turned it down.
+Instead, the novel was adapted for the screen by Dennis Potter.
+The finished screenplay features some minor alterations from the source novel, mainly the climax being set in Stockholm instead of New York City.

-Martin Cruz Smith claimed he was offered the chance to write the screenplay but turned it down.
-Filming was delayed until February 1983 because of scheduling conflicts with the director John Schlesinger, who would eventually be replaced with Michael Apted, and various cast changes.
+Filming was delayed until February 1983 because of scheduling conflicts with original director John Schlesinger, who would eventually be replaced with Michael Apted, and various cast changes.

+While the project was in development, director Michael Apted conducted "hours of interviews with Russian émigrés" in order to help "evoke the social atmosphere" of Moscow.

 Casting

 Dustin Hoffman and Al Pacino were both considered for the role of Arkady Renko before Hurt's casting, while Cary Grant and Burt Lancaster were considered for the role of Jack Osborne and Roman Polanski was considered for the role of Prof. Andreev.
+Aside from Polish actress Joanna Pacuła, who was cast as Irina Asanova, the remainder of the cast portraying Russian characters were British actors.
+Because of this, Hurt, an American, spoke with an English accent in the film to match his co-stars.
+The film marked Pacuła's first English-speaking role.
+Brian Dennehy was cast as William Kirwill, an American police officer from New York City conducting an investigation abroad.